apache/cordova-android/README.md

 Commands:

 <pre>
-  help .....
+	help ......
 See this message.
-Type help [command name] to see specific help topics. gen ......
-Generate an example PhoneGap application to current directory. pkg ......
+Type help [command name] to see specific help topics. gen .......
+Generate an example PhoneGap application to current directory. create ....
 Creates an Android compatible project from a www folder.
-Careful, this clobbers previous packaging. run ......
-Installs a valid PhoneGap Project to first device found. log ......
-Attach a logger that listens for console.log statements. update ...
-Copy a fresh phonegap.jar and phonegap.js into a valid PhoneGap/Android project. ship .....
+Careful, this clobbers previous packaging. classic ...
+Backwards support for droidgap script.
+Run "droidgap help classic" for more info. run .......
+Installs a valid PhoneGap Project to first device found. log .......
+Attach a logger that listens for console.log statements. update ....
+Copy a fresh phonegap.jar and phonegap.js into a valid PhoneGap/Android project. test ......
+Gets edge copy of mobile-spec and runs in first device or emulator attached. ship ......
 Build and sign an APK suitable for submission to an Android Marketplace.
 </pre>

 Quickstart:

 <pre>
   	$ droidgap gen example
   	$ cd example
+  	$ droidgap create
+  	$ cd ../example_android
 	$ droidgap run
 </pre>

 Launch your app and start a logger with: